-It’s no secret that traveling builds family memories.
-And guess what: With a teen on board, your family vacation doesn’t have to be all attitudes and eye rolling.
+It’s no secret that traveling creates family memories.
+And guess what?
+With a teen on board, your family vacation doesn’t have to be all attitudes and eye rolling.
 Consider the following tips to get your teens excited to come along on your next family vacation.

 1. Plan your vacation together.

 Before building the perfect family vacation, bring everyone together, including your teens, and sit down as a family — or with your travel agent if you plan to use one.
 Remember, it’s their vacation too, so make sure everyone is happy with your plans.
 Your teen will be less inclined to be disagreeable if he or she is also included in the planning.

 It’s called vacation for a reason.
 Overbooking the schedule makes everyone grumpy.
 And no one wants that.
 Build in plenty of downtime — and time away from each other — so the scheduled time together remains fun (and not an obligation).

 If your teens want to eat dessert first, let them.
 It’s okay if they don’t make their bed or pick up their clothes.
 Grin and bear it during your vacation, and everyone will be all the happier for it.